monkeywit/nodejs-typescript-setup/README.md

-This is a tutorial project for youtube
+This is a tutorial project for youtube with deploy on digitalocean